newatoms/beta/_private/customers/stby/posts-and-research/STBY-definition-of-service-design.md

 * Remains open to unexpected answers

-* Uses tangible artifacts like maps, labels and diaries
+* Uses tangible artefacts like maps, labels and diaries in the process of gathering research

 * Uses video to communicate people's stories and see the untold

 * Aims to create an overview of existing behaviour around a certain topic

-* Connects organisations with the lives and experiences of their customers
+* Connects organisations (their clients) with the lives and experiences of these organizations' customers (their "participants")

 ## Examples of *service design* engaged in by STBY